 The court consider all income relevant, not only the parent’s salary, but also any benefit payments, savings interest, and pension income they have.
 If a parent is self-employed or receives money from rent, their income will be calculated as an average of the last three years.
 Employed parents will have their last 12 months’ salary taken into account.
 Owning the property they live in can also have an influence.
 In this instance, the court will take into account the saved rent when calculating how much child support they can afford.

 Your child custody situation may mean that you require more childcare provision.
-You can find more information in our Guide to finding childcare in Germany.

 The court may decide that one partner is eligible to receive spousal maintenance.
 These are payments that can go towards any expenses the spouse has, and is completely separate from child support.

 Whichever partner earns less usually receives spousal maintenance.
 The court will also consider whether the divorce will adversely affect their lives.
 A spouse only has the right to spousal maintenance if they meet the following criteria: